 The Rhodes Wellness Group aims to help Scholars engage fully with their time in Oxford.
 Whilst coming to Oxford is exciting and a great privilege, the Oxford environment can be high pressure, and many Scholars experience periods of stress and difficulty.
 The Rhodes Wellness Group exists to support Scholars here in Oxford, promoting strategies for resilience, life balance, and wellness in general.
 To this end, we will be organising a number of events, including guest speakers, mindfulness courses, yoga sessions, running groups, wellness retreats, and mentorship/peer support programmes.
 Keep an eye open for emails throughout the year inviting you to events and come along!
 If you would like to get involved in the Rhodes Wellness Group, or have any ideas of other events, please contact Tenzin Seldon or Joshua Chauvin.

-Oxford is generally considered to be a safe and welcoming place for lesbian, gay, bisexual, and transgender (LGBT) students, and the Rhodes community is no exception.
-LGBT Scholars have an active, convivial association with a reception at the beginning of the year, informal gatherings and discussions on current affairs, events with guests like Justice Edwin Cameron of the Constitutional Court of South Africa, and a listserv for past and present members of the community.
-For more information about the group or LGBT life at Oxford, email Braden O’Neill, Stephanie Bell, or Rachel Paterson, or ask Rhodes House to put you in touch.
+Oxford is generally considered to be a safe and welcoming place for lesbian, gay, bisexual, and transgender, and other sexual orientation and gender indentity minority students.
+The Rhodes community is no exception.
+LGBTQ Scholars have an active, convivial association with a reception at the beginning of the year, informal gatherings and discussions on current affairs, events with guests like Justice Edwin Cameron of the Constitutional Court of South Africa, and a listserv for past and present members of the community.
+For more information about the group or LGBTQ life at Oxford, email Patrick Bateman, Spencer Lenfield, or Danielle Leonard, or ask Rhodes House to put you in touch.
 For a video prepared by current and recent Rhodes Scholars for the 'It Gets Better' campaign, click here.